|

 Free up memory by making sure

-unused Dll files are "unloaded"
+unused Dll files are "unloaded" A little registry

-when files are no longer required.
-The entry should already
+no longer required.
+The entry should already be in the registry,

-be in the registry, but for some reason it is sometimes forgotten.
+but for some reason it is sometimes forgotten.
+Run regedit and go

-Run regedit and go to: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\explorer
+to: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\explorer

 and make sure it contains a Key value, AlwaysUnloadDLL with the